U.S. senators ask Target CEO for information on data breach

-WASHINGTON Two U.S. senators were seeking answers on Tuesday from the chief executive of Target Corp about the company's response to the hacking of credit and debit cards of millions of its customers during the holiday shopping season.
+WASHINGTON Two U.S. senators are seeking answers from the chief executive of Target Corp about the hacking of credit and debit cards of millions of customers during the holiday shopping season.

 "We ask that Target's information-security officials provide a briefing to committee staff regarding your company's investigation and latest findings," said John Rockefeller, chairman of the Senate Commerce Committee, and Claire McCaskill, who heads a Commerce subcommittee on consumer protection.

-The Democratic senators' January 10 letter to Target CEO Gregg Steinhafel was released on Tuesday, the latest in a growing chorus of calls by lawmakers and others for inquiries into the hacking of the No. 3 U.S. retailer.
+The Democratic senators' letter to Target CEO Gregg Steinhafel, dated January 10 and released on Tuesday, followed a call on Monday from Democratic lawmakers in the House of Representatives for a congressional inquiry into the hacking.

-"We have received the chairmen's letter and are continuing to work with them and other elected officials to keep them informed and updated as our investigation continues," Target spokeswoman Molly Snyder said in an email to Reuters.

-Shortly afterwards, the top Democrat on the House Oversight and Government Reform Committee sought a hearing on the theft of about 40 million credit and debit card records and 70 million other records containing customer information.
+The company apologized on Monday for the breach, which resulted in the theft of about 40 million credit card records and 70 million other records containing customer data such addresses and phone numbers.

-"It has been three weeks since the data breach was discovered, and new information continues to come out," Rockefeller and McCaskill wrote.
+"It has been three weeks since the data breach was discovered, and new information continues to come out," the senators wrote.
 "We expect that your security experts have had time to fully examine the cause and impact of the breach and will be able to provide the Committee with detailed information."

 The Target hacking shows the need for federal legislation on commercial data practices, the senators said.